ProSeCo-Planning/proseco_workspace/README.md

 # Visual Studio Code Workspace for ProSeCo Planning

-This Visual Studio Code workspace is a convenient way to work with the ProSeCo Planning project.
-If you want to use a different IDE it is still advisable to use this workspace as a top level folder of the ROS project.
+This Visual Studio Code workspace is convenient for working with the ProSeCo Planning project.
+However, if you want to use a different IDE it is still advisable to use this workspace as a top-level folder of the ROS project.

 ### Configured Tasks (VS Code)